dji-sdk/Onboard-SDK/README.md

 In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL serial cable (SOLD Seperately).

+>Note: The serial level of N1 Autopilot should be 3.3 V.

 ### Onboard SDK APP Registration & Flight Platform Activation

 Since the Onboard SDK allows developers to develop programmable UAV APPs beyond line-of-sight, a more serious Onboard SDK APP registration and Flight Platform Activation has been introduced.